lukemccartney/lukemccartney/README.md

 # Luke McCartney BSc (Hons) PGDip
 A Computer Science Graduate with a Postgraduate Diploma also in Computer Science.
-Mostly experienced with Python and TypeScript but have also written code in a variety of other languages such as Haskell, C# and C++.
+Mostly experienced with Python and TypeScript but have also written code in a variety of other languages such as Haskell, C# and C++.<br><br>
+Experienced in writing HTML, CSS and JavaScript and creating Web Applications using the Angular framework.
 <!--
 ### Previously at The University of Lincoln (2015 - 2019)
 Interested in Haskell, Functional Programming, Python, Machine Learning and other things...